bhopals/english-vocabs/idioms.md

 - I am in excruciating pain, but I appreciate your concern
 - To be honest, you do tend towards a glass-half-full attitude.
 - "Tend towards a glass-half-full attitiude"
+- Mums the words
+- Zip the lips
+- I am willing to put it behind us
+- on the trot (In a Row)
+  - The class has been cancelled three weeks on the trot now.
+  - Four wins on the trot for Sunrise Hyderabad